stragopoulou/packer/README.md

 Developed in Spring Boot Framework using Maven build tool.

 ### Approach
 - **Algorithm**: Variation of Knapsack Problem Solved with Dynamic Programmic.
-Knapsack solution requires integer values of weights, so the input weights are normalized by multiplying them by 100.
+Knapsack solution requires integer values of weights, so the input weights (items and package) are normalized by multiplying them by 100.
 Sorted items by weights ascending provided to knapsack algorithm to return package with less weight in case of more than one packages with the same price.

 - **Data Structure**: A two dimensional array (matrix) is used to store the maximum price that can be attained with weight less than or equal to w using items up to i (first i items).
 A list is also used to represent the items contained in a package.